The Pembroke

 When it comes to dental dilemmas, from sudden emergencies to scheduling routine check-ups, having your dentist's contact information at your fingertips is a smart move.
 Whether it's a toothache that strikes unexpectedly or the need to arrange a regular visit, quick access to your dentist provides a kind of peace of mind you didn't know you needed.

-Having your pharmacist in your contact list can help when you need quick consultations regarding medication, including dosages, side effects, and any other concerns you might have.
+Having your pharmacy’s contact information in your list can be helpful when you need quick consultations regarding medication, including dosages, side effects, and any other concerns you may have.
 It can also allow for easy refill and stock communication.

 Now that you have a robust list of phone numbers to add to your ICE emergency contact list, you'll be able to sleep better at night knowing you’re more prepared in case of an emergency.

-Use this list to help keep yourself, loved ones, and apartment safe, regardless of the situation.
+Use this list to help keep yourself, loved ones, and your apartment safe, regardless of the situation.

 In unit laundry, Granite counters, Hardwood floors, Dishwasher, Pet friendly, 24hr maintenance + more